 Image credit: mitre.org

-In Agile terms, this allows them to “fail fast” and thus reduce the potential cost of change which is huge in the late phases of industrial projects.
-Furthermore, Agile engineering focuses on reducing work batch sizes and a frequent delivery of value to the end customer.
-Combined with the idea of integrating rapid feedback loops, engineering teams become more capable of delivering the right product and meeting their customer’s expectations.
+In Agile terms, this allows them to "fail fast" and reduce the potential cost of change, which is huge in the late phases of industrial projects.
+Furthermore, Agile engineering focuses on reducing work batch sizes and frequent delivery of value to the end customer.
+Combined with the idea of integrating rapid feedback loops, engineering teams become more capable of delivering the right product and meeting their customer's expectations.

-The method is known as rapid prototyping and nowadays it has become possible with the introduction of new technologies such as 3D Printing.
+The method is known as rapid prototyping, and nowadays, it has become possible with the introduction of new technologies such as 3D Printing.
 This process speeds up the delivery of value and allows the team to reflect on any changes in the Design phase, well before the production has begun.

 On the other hand, the Kanban replenishment meeting allows agile engineering teams to plan and prioritize their work.
 It also creates an opportunity for alignment between all stakeholders on what is the most critical work that needs to be executed next.